harmonydata/harmonydata.github.io/content/en/_index.md

   copy: Really useful!
 Would have been a great tool and saved me a lot of time when I was trying to externally validate my risk prediction model in two cohorts.
   author:
     name: Researcher at Kings College London
-    title: on using Harmony the first time
+    title: on using Harmony the first times
     image: /images/testimonial-user.svg

 - block: feature-2